Tshechan/MSDS692_S40_Data-Science-Practicum-I/README.md

 **1. Project Description**

-  A. Problem Statement

-  B. Project Introduction
+  A. Project Introduction

-  C. Tools and Libraries
+  B. Problem Statement

 **2. Data Collection**

+For this project,the datasets used are Zillow research data and Redfin housing market data available from zillow and Redfin websites.

 **3. Generic Flow Of Project**

 **4. EDA**